Weberocereus tonduzii (F.A.C. Weber) G.D. Rowley

 How to Grow and Care

-Native to Costa Rica, where it grows on the Pacific slopes of the central Cordillera and Cordillera Talamanca.
+This species is native to Costa Rica, growing on the Pacific slopes of the central Cordillera and Cordillera Talamanca.

 - Back to genus Weberocereus